uswds/uswds-site/_posts/README.md

-# Adding content to the "What's new" section
+# Adding content to the "Updates" section

 Our [What's new page](https://designsystem.digital.gov/about/whats-new/) is powered by [Jekyll posts](https://jekyllrb.com/docs/posts/).
-See below for instructions for [creating new posts](#creating-a-new-post) and following [post conventions](#post-conventions).
+See below for instructions for [creating new posts](#creating-a-new-post), [customizing the post's metadata](#customizing-post-metadata), and following [post conventions](#post-conventions).

 ## Creating a new post

-To create a new post via the GitHub UI, [add a new file](https://github.com/uswds/uswds-site/new/main/_posts?filename=YYYY-MM-DD-post-title.md) to this directory (`_posts`) with a filename in the form:
+To create a new post via the GitHub UI, create a new branch then add a new file to this directory (`_posts`) with a filename in the form:

 ```
 YYYY-MM-DD-title.md